How Skateboarding Pioneered Content Marketing

 To avoid the perils of looking like they’re actually trying to sell you something, skate brands developed a way of advertising that we look back on now and recognize as content marketing.
 Consciously or not, these companies largely pioneered content marketing, and their success brought it en masse to other industries.

-One of my favourite skate brands as a teenager in the late 90s was Toy Machine.
-They mostly manufactured skateboard decks and were a driving force behind making skateboarding more punk.
+They mainly manufactured skateboard decks and were a driving force behind making skateboarding more punk.

 In 1996, Toy Machine came out with their video called Welcome to Hell which has gone down in skate history as a classic.
 Skate videos like Welcome to Hell were how almost all skateboard companies marketed themselves.
 They featured unrefined footage of the brand’s sponsored pros showcasing their amazing talent.